- FUELSTAT® is listed as a recommended product by IATA

 Copies of this guide can be ordered through IATA by clicking on the link www.iata.org and typing in “microbiological” in the search box at the top of the page.
 Follow the on-screen prompts to purchase.

-- FUELSTAT® is listed as an approved product by Joint Inspection Group
+- FUELSTAT® is listed as a recommended product by Joint Inspection Group

 The Joint Inspection Group (JIG) is the world-leading organisation for the development of aviation fuel supply standards covering the entire supply chain for Aviation Fuels from refinery to wing-tip.